-The "Analysis of Variance for Model" section provides a ANOVA table covering degrees of freedom, sum of squares and mean square information for total, model and error.
-The p-value of the F-test is lower than α level (0.05) indicating that the model is statistically significant.
+- Step 4: Check whether the model is statistically significant.
+If not significant, we will need to reexamine the predictor or look for new predictors before continuing. - The Summary of Fit section provides R2 which measures the percentage of variation in the data set which can be explained by the model. - 89.5% of the variability in the data can be accounted for by this linear regression model. - Analysis of Variance section provides a ANOVA table covering degrees of freedom, sum of squares and mean square information for total, regression and error. - The p-value of the F-test is lower than α level (0.05) indicating that the model is statistically significant.